-An arbitrary (often random or pseudo-random) number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks.
+An arbitrary (often random or pseudo-random) number issued in an authentication protocol that can be used to help detect and mitigate replay attacks using old communications.
 In other words, the nonce is only issued once, so if an attacker attempts to replay a transaction with a different nonce, its false transaction can be detected more easily.
 See Nonce.

 An open standard for authentication that allows applications to verify users are who they say they are without needing to collect, store, and therefore become liable for a user’s login information.
 See OpenID Connect (OIDC).

 A form of authentication where the first factor is not a password.
 Instead, it could be a one-time password received by email or SMS, a push notification, or a biometric sensor.
-Because passwordless is harder to attack, it's more secure than traditional username/password logins.
+Passwordless uses one-time passwords, so users are less susceptible to the typical password-based attacks (e.g., dictionary or credential stuffing) than with traditional username/password logins.
 See Passwordless.

 A special kind of token that can be used to obtain a renewed Access Token.
 It is useful for renewing expiring Access Tokens without forcing the user to log in again.
 Using the Refresh Token, you can request a new Access Token at any time until the Refresh Token is blacklisted.
 See Refresh Tokens.